 All Executive Directors support the implementation of this policy.
-The Executive Lead for FTSU, together with the Director of Corporate Governance is responsible for monitoring this policy on behalf of the Executive Team and the concerns/issues that are raised as a result.
+The Director of Corporate Governance is responsible for monitoring this policy on behalf of the Executive Team and the concerns/issues that are raised as a result.

 2.8.
 Non-Executive Director